sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 }
 ```

-TODO we should include `.doc` on that result also, even though its the same as `.value`, to make it more consistent with the rest of the API.
+TODO we should include `.doc` on that result also, even though it is the same as `.value`, to make it more consistent with the rest of the API.
 Also should have `result.docs` not just `result.rows`.

 There are a few things to note